-However they tend to be one of the more ignored fruits, and there’s a couple of reasons why.
+Pears are one of the more ignored fruits, and there are a couple of reasons why.

 Many types of pears go floury if you let them ripen on the tree.
 This means they should be picked when they are mature (but not ripe) and then stored in a coolroom or fridge for a few weeks.
 You can then allow them to ripen at room temperature.

-All those steps means there are quite a few variables you need to get right.
+All those steps mean there are quite a few variables you need to get right.

 First, knowing when they are mature can be tricky.
 It’s about making sure that the seeds have gone completely dark brown and plump, and that the fruit has enough starch in it.